luk3yx/minetest-advmarkers-csm/README.md

 # advmarkers

-A marker/waypoint CSM for Minetest, designed for use with the [marker] mod.
+A marker/waypoint CSM for Minetest, designed for use with the (now-defunct) marker mod.

-To display markers, the server currently needs the [marker] mod installed, otherwise "command not found" errors will be displayed, as CSMs cannot currently create HUDs on their own.
+To display markers, the server currently needs the advmarkers server-side mod (or the marker mod) installed, otherwise "command not found" errors will be displayed, as CSMs cannot currently create HUDs on their own.